-• Nonprofit organization (i.e., an organization with an IRS-designated 501(c)3 status)

-- Organizations must be incorporated in Maryland or have significant physical presence in Maryland.
-For more information please contact the program director for the artistic category for which this scenario applies. - Nonprofit, Maryland-based fiscal sponsor organization applying on behalf of a Maryland-based group, project, or artist(s) with whom it has a Model A fiscal sponsorship agreement in place (i.e., comprehensive sponsorship, in which the assets, liabilities, and exempt activities collectively referred to as "the project" are housed within the fiscal sponsor) - Unit of government (e.g., town, city, county, state, etc., with the capacity to undertake an arts program) - College or university (i.e., an established higher education institution in Maryland) - School (i.e., a public or private school serving students in grades pre-Kindergarten through 12)
+- Nonprofit organization (i.e., an organization with an IRS-designated 501(c)3 status) - Organizations must be incorporated in Maryland or have significant physical presence in Maryland.
+Organizations that are not incorporated in Maryland but have a significant physical presence in Maryland may not be eligible for a General Operating Grant, but may be eligible for a Project Grant to support activities taking place in Maryland.
+For more information please contact the program director for the artistic category for which this scenario applies. - Nonprofit, Maryland-based fiscal sponsor organization applying on behalf of a Maryland-based group, project, or artist(s) with whom it has a Model A fiscal sponsorship agreement in place (i.e., comprehensive sponsorship, in which the assets, liabilities, and exempt activities collectively referred to as "the project" are housed within the fiscal sponsor) - Unit of government (e.g., town, city, county, state, etc., with the capacity to undertake an arts program) - College or university (i.e., an established higher education institution in Maryland) - School (i.e., a public or private school serving students in grades pre-Kindergarten through 12) - Organizations/programs with an allowable income of \$50,000 or less OR organizations with an allowable income of more than \$50,000 that have not received MSAC general operating funding through either the Grants for Organizations, County Arts Development, Arts & Entertainment District, or Folklife Network grant programs in the fiscal year of the Creativity Grant application may apply for a Creativity Grant to support general operations or an arts projects